 end, the 2011 Hot to Trot Red Blend was about as I expected it to be.

 2011 Hot to Trot (Red) by 14 Hands: ★★★☆☆ (decent/good wine)

 This wine is widely available at grocery stores, wine stores, the larger warehouses, and of course, online (http://www.14hands.com/wines/hot-to-trot-red-blend) in the $10 to $12 range.
 The Hot to Trot reds generally tend to be predominately Syrah, Merlot, and Cabernet Sauvignon (not necessarily in this order) with perhaps a few other varietals mixed in.
 While this 2011 is not my personal favorite for everyday wine consumption, my husband greatly enjoyed it.
 So remember, For every palate there is a wine…

 I have a Cabernet Sauvignon review coming up shortly, so check back soon!

-Have you tried either of these wines before?
-Please share your thoughts in the comments below!
+Have you tried this wine before?
+Please share you thoughts in the comments below!